The ´Other Side´ of the Canary Islands

 My motivation to share the secrets of ´Canarias´

-This trip was for me a confirmation that there´s information lacking for people who are also looking into travel these islands ´the another way´, who like to meet the lovely locals and to feel the real Canary experience.
+This trip was for me a confirmation that there´s information lacking for people who are also looking into travel these islands ´another way´, who like to meet the lovely locals and to feel the real Canary experience.

-Most people are not aware that these islands are not only a great destination to travel around but also give home to any kind of holidays, with many activities to choose from, if you´re looking for staying at only one island.
+Most people are not aware that these islands are not only a great destination to travel around but also give a home to any kind of holidays, with many activities to choose from, if you´re looking for staying at only one island.
 With Spain´s highest mountain (the Teide volcano on Tenerife reaches 3718 meters above sea level) and an overseas extension of the Sahara desert providing amazing beaches, the Canary Islands have everything to offer.
 Surf the ´European Hawaii´ at Fuerteventura or go for hikes at incredible forests at the smaller island of La Palma with her ´thirty shades of green´.
 Even scuba divers will be amazed by the variety of dive spots, in particular on El Hierro and Lanzarote.
-Due to their volcanic origin the nature has provided a great variety in landscapes and it´s said that they offer almost all worldly continents in a small archipelago.
+Due to their volcanic origin, the nature has provided a great variety in landscapes and it’s said that they offer almost all worldly continents in a small archipelago.
 I don´t disagree!
-The climate is considered to be the best in the world: all year round sunshine and a constant temperature from in between 17 °C in winter to 25°C in summer (62,6 -77 Fahrenheit).
+The climate is considered to be the best in the world: all-year-round sunshine and constant temperatures from in between 17 °C in winter to 25°C in summer (62,6 -77 Fahrenheit).

 Backpacking the Canary Islands is cheap, safe and easy

-First of all, why bother to take a flight all the way to Asia or South America if you´re not looking for something particular in these destinations?
-With Ryan Air, and more upcoming low cost carriers, offering super cheap flights from almost all European countries, you can safe a lot of money on your flight and within 3 to 6 hours of flight time from most European countries, you´ve already arrived at your destination.
-No stopovers, jetlags or a first day recovery on arrival!
+First of all, why bother to take a flight all the way to Asia or South America if you’re not looking for something particular in these destinations?
+With Ryan Air, and more upcoming low-cost carriers, offering super cheap flights from almost all European countries, you can safe a lot of money on your flight and within 3 to 6 hours of flight time from most European countries, you´ve already arrived at your destination.
+No stopovers, jetlags or the first-day recovery on arrival!

 In comparison to the rest of Europe and other western countries like Australia, Canada or the United States, the Canary Islands are pretty cheap.
-It´s not very common yet to stay in backpacker accommodations, other then in Corralejo at Fuerteventura and on the bigger islands like Tenerife and Gran Canaria.
+It’s not very common yet to stay in backpacker accommodations, other than in Corralejo at Fuerteventura and on the bigger islands like Tenerife and Gran Canaria.
 However, it´s an upcoming thing.
-Other then hostels, you can find nice guest houses and when I was travelling in the summer of 2015 I never paid more then €28,- per night for a single room.
+Other then hostels, you can find nice guesthouses and when I was travelling in the summer of 2015 I never paid more than €28,- per night for a single room.
 On most islands where hostels are growing now, you can find a bed in a shared room from €15,- per night.

-The costs for food are completely up to you!
-There are many fancy restaurants all around but most local places still offer a daily menu including starter, main dish, a small desert and a drink, all for somewhere in between €7,- and €12,- (depending on where you are).
+The costs of food are completely up to you!
+There are many fancy restaurants all around but most local places still offer a daily menu including starter, main dish, a small dessert and a drink, all for somewhere in between €7,- and €12,- (depending on where you are).

 Public transport is surprisingly cheap!
 Most bus tickets are somewhere between €1,- and €3,- from one bigger place to the next.
 The distances are never very far.
 I think the most expensive bus ticket I remember of is the one from Puerto de Rosario at Fuerteventura all the way down to Morro Jable in the south, and the price was €10,- sitting almost 2 hours in the bus.
 If nothing special like Carnival or other festivals are going on, the bus schedules are pretty reliable.
 Sometimes there can be a delay, but nothing compared to Asia or Central and South America where you sometimes have to change your whole planning around.